aldec/Reference-Design/vunit/aes-encryption/doc/Detailed_Example_Description.md

      python3 run.py -p <threads_number>
      ```

-For additional options, refer to the [VUnit Command Line Interface](https://vunit.github.io/cli.html#cli).
+For additional options of running the example, please refer to the [VUnit Command Line Interface](https://vunit.github.io/cli.html#cli).

 ## Running on Windows with Active-HDL

 To run the example with Active-HDL, follow these steps:

-1. Download Python 3 (version 6.3 or higher):
+1. Download Python 3 (version 3.8 or higher):
    Download it from the official [Python website](https://www.python.org/downloads/).
 If needed, you can find a step-by-step installation guide [here](https://www.geeksforgeeks.org/how-to-install-python-on-windows/).

 2. Install pip via CMD: